-Last week I was thrilled to be accepted to act as the North-West Representative for the International Arts Health Early Career Researchers Network (ECRN), led by Dr Daisy Fancourt.
+This month I joined the International Arts Health Early Career Researchers Network (ECRN), led by Dr Daisy Fancourt.

 Daisy is one of just ten BBC New Generation Thinkers 2017 and a World Economic Forum Global Shaper.

-Daisy’s research focuses on the effects of arts participation on physiological responses, the use of the arts within clinical settings, and the psychosocial impact of cultural engagement at an individual and public health level.
+Daisy’s research focuses on the effects of arts participation on physiological and immune responses, the use of the arts within clinical settings, and the psychosocial impact of cultural engagement at an individual and public health level.
 Her work has made important contributions to the field of arts and health and won multiple awards.
-Daisy has recently published a book, Arts and Health: Designing and Researching Interventions.
+Daisy has recently published a highly practical book, Arts and Health: Designing and Researching Interventions.

 The Network brings together early career researchers (defined as within 8 years of completing a PhD) working on projects that lie at the intersection of the arts, humanities, health and medicine.